-Welcome to the Seed and Plant Sanctuary for Canada
+Welcome to the Salt Spring Seed Sanctuary

 - We are a charitable organization dedicated to the health and vitality of the earth through the preservation and promotion of heritage seeds.

 - We are committed to maintaining, evaluating and keeping records for all the edible, medicinal and useful crops that can be grown in Canada.

 - We are a learning centre and network encouraging local food and seed production.